 |[I] will go to school from now on.|

-The plain form of verbs expresses future tense if not describing constant attributes or customary actions.
+The plain form of verbs expresses future tense if not describing constant states or customary actions.
 Since we use the same form for different usages, you need to judge which function verbs work based on the context.
 Here is a comparison.

 |毎朝、ごはんを（食べる / 食べます）。

 [I] eat a meal every morning.